-Baskerville as a Resume Font
+Baskerville as the Best Font for a Resume

-Now, if you’ve been reading ahead, you might have noticed one more font, Baskerville, down below.
 The New York Times published a long, evidence-based study about fonts in 2012.
 It concluded that Baskerville is the most trusted font:

 1. Readers are more likely to agree with information shown in Baskerville.